 The book has three parts: on philosophy, on heresy, and on the Orthodox faith.
 The third part sets forth the two great dogmas of the Church—the Trinity and the Incarnation—and then walks through our fall and redemption, and the flowering of the Church.

 The crescendo of the third part is a stunning declaration of the victory of Christ within our one shared human history and civilization.
 The Gospel has been preached, idols have been torn down, virtue has been established, and not through force of arms but by the persuasiveness of unlettered fishermen.
-The Damascene writes near Jerusalem when iconoclasm has infiltrated the Church, and Islam has conquered the Holy Land.
+The Damascene writes near Jerusalem while the Holy Land is under the yoke of Islam, and while the Church is infested with iconoclasm.
 Yet he can still celebrate the reality of Christ’s impact.
 He bursts into prayer!

 This prayer—the only prayer in the entire Fount of Knowledge—is the crown of the crown of the crown of the crown of the crown of the early Fathers.